MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/adls-gen2-sticky-bit-403-access-denied.md

 Consider the following scenario:

 - An ADLS Gen2 storage account has a container called *container* and a folder path called *folder/child-folder*.
-- You're using ACL as an authorization method.
+- You use ACL as an authorization method.
 - In the ACL setting of the ADLS Gen2 storage account, you're configured with Execute (X) permission on the root directory and *folder* and with Write and Execute (WX) permission on *child-folder*.
 - The sticky bit is enabled on *child-folder*.
 - You try to create or upload a new file, for example, *test.txt*, into the ADLS Gen2 Storage Account folder path *container/folder/child-folder/*.